 From the invention of recorded sound to the “Man of a Thousand Voices,” modern voice over had to start somewhere.
 What brings voice over work to life, why is it so common now, and what makes a great voice over artist?

-Think about the early days of theater, and you might imagine on-stage “narration,” before the invention of recorded sound.
-But watching a scene playback on a full-color screen, as a human voice speaks to you from somewhere behind the action?
+Think about the early days of theatre, and you might imagine on-stage “narration,” before the invention of recorded sound.
+But watching a scene playback on a full-colour screen, as a human voice speaks to you from somewhere behind the action?
 That’s only as old as its technology.
-So where did the genre of recorded voice over work actually begin?
-And what makes a good voice over artist in 2017?

 According to research by voice actor Scott Reyns, it began as early as the 1860s, when a Parisian typesetter and librarian named Edouard-Leon Scott de Martinville recorded a woman singing the 18th century folk song “Au Clair de la Lune” using a phono-autograph, the earliest device that recorded sound (it captured sound on one end of a barrel and then traced the actual wave forms on the other side).